cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 **Change History**

 This structure is available since SDK API 1.0.
 SDK API 1.1 extended the `QP` field.
 Since SDK API 1.3 specification of `QP` in display order mode is allowed.
-SDK API TBD adds MfxNalUnitType field.
+SDK API 1.25 adds MfxNalUnitType field.

 ## <a id='mfxEncodeStat'>mfxEncodeStat</a>